M66B/FairEmail/README.md

 [GNU General Public License version 3](https://www.gnu.org/licenses/gpl.txt)

-Copyright (c) 2018-2019 Marcel Bokhorst.
+Copyright &copy; 2018-2019 Marcel Bokhorst.
 All rights reserved

 FairEmail is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by